NightfireResearch/nightfire-re/PS2.md

 This should just be a task of slicing up the array?

+### Level Names / Memory Addresses

+002a4c60 mentions Castle_CourtYards and goes on to mention others too.

+2a4590 triggers level loading (@linkz), looks like there's lots of game state related stuff around there in RAM

 ### Background Full Motion Video (BGFMV)

 * Uses SceMpeg and has a separate audio decoder (FP8)
 * Note the xbox version just plays back under VLC, so unless PS2 is higher quality this is not too useful.

 ### Woman Animation

+`psiDecompressWoman__Fv(void)` decompresses the frame

 pWoman is playback head, PS2Woman is the start of data.
 Some kind of RLE.
 Has 0x4000 = 128x128px.